cgsecurity/testdisk_documentation/undelete_fat.rst

 --------------------------
 When you get your files back, use Quit to exit.

-If testdisk has been unable to find your lost data, try PhotoRec instead.
+If TestDisk has been unable to find your lost data, try PhotoRec instead.